chpc-uofu/arbiter/README.md

     - Make sure your promtehus scrape interval is low for these tests, roughly around 1sec.
 4. After this if you want to test a specific file you can run `pytest <file>` for any of the files in `testing/` where the *Vagrantfile* is located.
 You can also use `pytest <file>:<test_name>` to run a specific test of `pytest -k <test_regex>` to run all tests that match what you give it.
 5. If you want to do any manual tests on your own, it may help to use the grafana server inside the Docker configuration to view usage/limits as you perform specific tests.
-    - To do this naviagte to `localhost:3000` then log in with the default login `username:admin`, `password:admin` which it will ask you to change.
+    - To do this navigate to `localhost:3000` then log in with the default login `username:admin`, `password:admin` which it will ask you to change.
     - From here you can either make your own dashboard or import the serialized one located at `.devcontainer/grafana/dashboard.json`.
 Make sure to add your Prometheus server as a data source, if it isn't already as well.

 ## Modeling